7.1 Obtaining transformation product data

 # only keep TPs that have a structural similarity to their parent of >= 0.5

-# (needs calcSims=TRUE when executing generateTPs())
+# (set TPStructParams=getDefTPStructParams(calcSims=TRUE) when executing generateTPs())

 TPsF <- filter(TPs, minSimilarity = 0.5)